tylerp97/sports-analytics-portfolio/README.md

 # Sports Analytics Portfolio

-Analytics professional with a background in applied data science and consulting, focused on transforming complex sport data into decisions — across high-performance, coaching, and sport-technology contexts.

 This repository contains selected projects demonstrating applied modeling, visualization, and data-engineering workflows using real-world sport datasets.

 ---